 Banks and ATMs

-Banks in major Chinese cities are sometimes open seven days a week, though foreign exchange is usually only available Monday to Friday, approximately between 9am and noon and again from 2pm to 5pm.
+Banks in major Chinese cities are sometimes open seven days a week, though foreign exchange is usually only available Monday to Friday, approximately 9am–noon and 2–5pm.
 All banks are closed for the first three days of the Chinese New Year, with reduced hours for the following eleven days, and at other holiday times.
 In Hong Kong, banks are generally open Monday to Friday from 9am to 4.30pm, until 12.30pm on Saturday, while in Macau they close thirty minutes earlier.

 Cirrus, Visa and Plus cards can be used to make cash withdrawals from ATMs operated by the Bank of China, the Industrial and Commercial Bank of China, China Construction Bank and Agricultural Bank of China, as long as they display the relevant logo.
-In major east coast cities, almost every one of these banks’ ATMs will work with foreign cards, but elsewhere it’s likely that only the main branch of the Bank of China will have a suitable machine.
+In major east-coast cities, almost every one of these banks’ ATMs will work with foreign cards, but elsewhere it’s likely that only the main branch of the Bank of China will have a suitable machine.
 Note that most ATMs are inside banks or shopping centres, so close when they do, though some are accessible 24 hours a day.
-The maximum for each withdrawal is ¥2500; your bank back home will charge a fee on each withdrawal, either a fixed rate or a percentage of the transaction.
-Keep your exchange receipts and when you leave you can change your yuan into dollars or sterling at any branch of the Bank of China.
+Your bank back home will charge a fee on each withdrawal, either a fixed rate or a percentage of the transaction.
+You can change your yuan into dollars or sterling at any branch of the Bank of China.

 Travellers’ cheques and foreign currency

 Travellers’ cheques can be replaced if lost or stolen (keep a list of the serial numbers separate from the cheques) and attract a slightly better rate of exchange than cash.
 The downsides include having to pay a fee when you buy them, and that they can be cashed only at branches of the Bank of China and at tourist hotels.